 Staunton, VA was first settled by an Irish immigrant, John Lewis in 1732.
 Lewis and his family settled to the Shenandoah Valley, and established their home on the banks of a creek two miles east of present-day Staunton.

-Shortly after in 1736, William Beverley, a wealthy planter and merchant from Essex County, convinced Lieutenant Governor William Gooch to grant him over 118,000 acres in what would become Augusta County.
+Shortly after, in 1736, William Beverley, a wealthy planter and merchant from Essex County, convinced Lieutenant Governor William Gooch to grant him over 118,000 acres in what would become Augusta County.
 William Beverley aptly named the settlement Beverley’s Mill Place.

-In 1747 Surveyor Thomas Lewis (John Lewis’s son) laid out the streets and plots for Beverley’s Mills Place re-named Staunton in 1749 in honor of Lady Rebecca Staunton, wife to Lieutenant Governor William Gooch.
+In 1747, surveyor Thomas Lewis (John Lewis’s son) laid out the streets and plots for Beverley’s Mills Place—re-named Staunton in 1749 in honor of Lady Rebecca Staunton, wife to Lieutenant Governor William Gooch.